aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

   sort sex total_bill

-In GAUSS, this is done using :func:`sortc` for a single key variable and :func:`sortmc` for multiple key variables.
+In GAUSS, this is done using :func:`sortc`.

 We can accomplish the same sorting as the Stata line above using: